[ Printer Friendly Version ] [ Report Abuse ]

 It took Jodie some time to find the compartment she was searching for.
 It was positioned right in the middle section.
 She knocked once before pulling it open.
 She didn't have time to be patient today.

-There sat three boys: one matched her '5,6" and had stringy, beige-blonde hair; another had a slight aloof manner about him and had a lazy smile graced on his face; and the one she was looking for smiled at her when he took notice of her presence.
+Inside, there sat three boys.
+One matched her 5' 6" and had stringy, beige-blonde hair; another had a slight aloof manner about him and had a lazy smile graced his face; and the one she was looking for smiled at her when he took notice of her presence.

 "Hey Jodie!" sang Peter from the corner.
 He always had this shy-nervous thing going on for him.
 Some people found it awkward but others, like Jodie, found it sweet and adorable.

 She smiled at him.
-She had met him in her first year but hadn't become friends with him until last year when she offered to tutor him in Transfiguration when Remus couldn't, due to prefect duties.
+She had met him in her first year but hadn't become friends with him until last year when she offered to tutor him in Transfiguration.
+Usually it was Remus who did the tutoring, but due to newfound prefect duties last year he hadn’t had the spare time.
 "Hi, Peter.
 How was your summer?"

 He beamed politely.
 "Pretty good.
 Yours?"